 #1 The About Me Section

-Here’s what to include in your about me section.
+Here’s what to include in your about me section when thinking about how to create an influencer media kit.

 - Your Name—Duh!
 What’s your name?
 Do you or your brand go by something different?
 For example, I’m Dani, but my brand name is Dani The Explorer.